-Vitamin D is essential for your immune health and well-being.
-This is why I recommend daily sun exposure.
-Make sure to spend 15 to 30 minutes out on the sun daily.
-Avoid the midday sun to protect yourself from the damaging UV.
-Even if you are living in a colder climate, as long as the sun is out, make sure to spend at least a short time outside daily.
+Vitamin D is essential for your immune health and well-being which is why I recommend daily sun exposure.
+Make sure to spend 15 to 30 minutes in the sun daily.
+Avoid the midday sun to protect yourself from damaging UV rays.
+Even if you live in a colder climate make sure to spend at least a short time outside daily in the sun.

 Dry Brushing & Epsom Salt Baths

 Dry brushing and Epsom salt baths are both wonderful for your health.
 Dry brushing supports your lymphatic system and helps to remove dry, old skin and toxins on the surface of your skin.
 It is best to practice dry brushing daily before your shower or bath.
 Use a soft, natural brush and brush your body in circular motions towards your health.